What is phishing or spoofing, and how can you protect your business?

 What is phishing?

-To defend against phishing, watch out for messages that ask for personal information like credit or debit card numbers, bank account information, driver's license number, passwords, or your full name.
-And when you suspect an email is fake, don't open it, reply to it, click on any links, or download any attachments.
+To strengthen your phishing defense, watch out for messages that ask for personal information like credit or debit card numbers, bank account information, driver's license numbers, passwords, or your full name.

 What is spoofing?

 Phishing attacks often use spoofing to appear to be from a legitimate organization.
 Oftentimes, it comes in the form of an email or text message from someone you're likely to trust, such as your bank.
 It then asks you to click a link to take action.
-For example, you may be prompted to update information or check on a transaction.
-However, the link actually directs to a fake website that collects your login information, which the fraudsters then use to access your account.

 What is spear phishing?

 For example, a spear phishing attack might send a fake email to your accountant that appears to come from the business owner.
-The email might ask for a login password, or perhaps include an invoice with instructions to pay it immediately.
+The email might ask for a login password or perhaps include an invoice with instructions to pay it immediately.
 Since it appears to be coming from the boss, the accounting department may be more likely to fall for the scam, especially if it includes personalized information that can be easily gleaned from social media or an online search.

 What is whaling?

 Whaling is a subset of spear phishing that targets high-level people in your organization, such as the owner, CEO, CFO, or other senior executives.
+Just as spear phishing refers to targeting specific individuals, whaling takes it a step further by going after the "big fish."

 To defend against spear phishing and whaling attacks, train employees with access to sensitive information to be especially on guard.
 Any urgent or unusual requests should be followed up with the person requesting the information.